zooniverse/mobile/README.md

  - To run on an iOS device see [Running on device - iOS]https://reactnative.dev/docs/running-on-device?platform=ios
 #### Steps:
 On the command line, from the `mobile` directory, run:
-1. `cd ios && rm -rf Podfile.lock && pod install && cd ..`.
-You may need to `brew install cocoapods` first.
+1. Run `bundle install`, then `cd ios && bundle exec pod install && cd ..`.
 2. `npm run ios`

 ### Android
 #### Requirements:
  - Android Studio
+ - The following local files are intentionally excluded from Git and must be created or obtained before building:
+    * `android/local.properties` identifies the local Android SDK path.
+Android Studio normally creates it; otherwise add `sdk.dir=/absolute/path/to/Android/sdk`.
+    * `android/app/key.properties` contains the release keystore path and credentials.
+Obtain it and the referenced keystore securely from an existing maintainer.
+The current Gradle configuration reads this file during debug and release builds.
  - You'll need at least one emulator.
 To get one:
     *  Within Android Studio, open the "AVD Manager" -  in the toolbar click the icon with the purple device and small android (fourth from the right)
     *  Click 'Create Virtual Device' - bottom left-hand corner